mochoabuilds/-cognition-/README.md

 ## 5.1 NEIGHBORHOOD SHOP DATASET

-* Bias is inevitable when training computer vision models for human-item recognition.
-To combat this we blend qualitative and quantitative methods to better debase the dominant groups claim as the norm.
+* Bias is inevitable when training computer vision models for human action detections in video streams.
+To combat this we apply mixed methods techniques to building datasets to better debase the dominant groups claim as the norm.
 This helps our computer vision models better "see" the sensitive interpretations of what humans feel is important.
-Our reality is political, but the dominant groups claim as the norm when building computer vision applications need not be the dominant view.
-Our data prep hones years worth of local knowledge in neighborhood shops to build a human-object neighborhood shop dataset, which is publicly available.
-Our approach takes ethnography, which many see as qualitative and analog, and turn it into something that can be digitally manipulated.
+Our reality is political, but the dominant groups claim as the norm when training computer vision applications need not be the dominant view.
+Our data prep hones years worth of local knowledge in neighborhood shops to build a human-object specific neighborhood shop dataset, which is publicly available.
+Our approach takes ethnography, which many see as qualitative and analog, and turn it into something that trains digital machines.

 * STEP 1 RawData - What is ethnography?
 It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world (i.e. local knowledge, preferences, values, beliefs).
 Ethnographic labels include the knowledge embedded in the heads of neighborhood shop staff and its regulars.
 Labels include: personal interviews, sensory impressions, neighborhood idiosyncrasies, blind spots, unstated goals, etc.
 * STEP 2 TidyDataSet - Our in-house autonencoder makes use of ethnographic labels that are semantically similar to label human-object interactions